murraypatterson/parcours/README.md

-Infer all possible assignments of ancestral states for a set of characters in a phylogenetic tree, given extant states and a cost matrix using Sankoff's algorithm, and then compute the correlation, as determined by their (co-) occurrence patterns among their respective ancestral assignments.
+Infer all possible assignments of ancestral states for a set of characters in a phylogenetic tree, given extant states and a cost matrix using Sankoff's algorithm, and then compute pairwise correlation, as determined by (co-) occurrence patterns among respective ancestral assignments.

 # how to run